axibase/atsd/sql/examples/diurnal.md

 ## Example: Numeric Comparison

 The above example relies on the lexicographical comparison of 2-digit hours strings.
-The following alternative utilizes the `CAST` function to convert the `date_format` output to numbers in order to filter parts of the day.
+The following alternative utilizes the `CAST` function to convert the `date_format` output to numbers to filter parts of the day.

 ```sql
 SELECT date_format(time, 'EEE HH') AS "hour_in_day",